-There is an increasing recognition for the necessity of a "big picture" approach to environmental management, if we are to move beyond the current reactive phase of management often responding to the so-called "chemical of the month," to a more proactive phase in which policy alternatives are better integrated and more directed toward ecological sustainability.
-(See also the concept of "input management" advocated by Odom, 1989.)
+There is increasing recognition of the necessity of a "big picture" approach to environmental management if we are to move beyond the current reactive phase of management, often responding to the so-called "chemical of the month", to a more proactive phase in which policy alternatives are better integrated and more directed toward ecological sustainability.
+[See also the concept of "input management" advocated by Odum (1989).]
 For reasons given previously, it is clear that new analytical tools are needed to achieve this end.
-One such tool is the concept of industrial metabolism, advocated by the National Academy of Engineering (Ausubel and Sladovich, 1989), the U.S. Committee on Global Change (Clark, 1988), and the International Institute for Applied Systems Analysis (Ayres et al, 1989).
+One such tool is the concept of industrial metabolism, advocated by the National Academy of Engineering (Ausubel and Sladovich, 1989), the US Committee on Global Change (Clark, 1988), and the International Institute for Applied Systems Analysis (Ayres et al., 1989).
 The concept embodies a systems approach to minimizing emissions of toxic chemicals by considering all sources of the chemicals, the pathways by which they flow through the industrial economy, and mechanisms by which they are transformed into outputs that must be absorbed and processed by the environment.

 Analysis of material flows through the industrial economy can provide a rich, complementary data base for the analysis of flows through the environment.
 Detailed information may be gained on many important aspects of economy-environment interactions.
-These include: sources of emissions, the relative magnitudes of those sources, the paths of transport of chemical emissions from the industrial economy to the environment, historical trends in emissions, scenarios of future emissions, and socio-economic and political factors influencing emission trends.
-In addition this approach allows the estimation of decades-long cumulative loading of pollutants into various compartments of the environment, as well as a means for testing the effectiveness of proposed emission reduction management strategies.
-(The latter two aspects are discussed in detail in a later section of this paper.)
+These include: sources of emissions; the relative magnitudes of those sources; the paths of transport of chemical emissions from the industrial economy to the environment; historical trends in emissions; scenarios of future emissions; and socio-economic and political factors influencing emission trends.
+In addition, this approach allows the estimation of decades-long cumulative loading of pollutants into various compartments of the environment, as well as a means of testing the effectiveness of proposed emission reduction management strategies.
+(The latter two aspects are discussed in detail in sections 4.3, 5.1, and 5.2.)

 Despite the obvious benefits gained from complementary analyses of economic and environmental data, surprisingly few such studies have been undertaken.
-These few have focussed on the dynamics of relatively non-volatile trace pollutants over time horizons of 50 to 100 years (Ayres et al., 1988; Anderberg et al., 1989; Stigliani and Anderberg, 1992b).
+These have focused on the dynamics of relatively non-volatile trace pollutants over time horizons of 50 to 100 years (Ayres et al., 1988; Anderberg et al., 1989; Stigliani and Anderberg, 1993; Stigliani et al., forthcoming).
 The preferred spatial scale for studies of industrial metabolism is the river basin.
-River basins have the advantage that the natural flux of the non-volatile trace pollutants across their boundaries is zero, except for the import and export of long-range atmospheric deposition, and the mass of pollutants that leaves the basin with the river flow, and for which data are relatively easy to obtain.
+River basins have the advantage that the natural flux of the non-volatile trace pollutants across their boundaries is zero, except for the import and export of long-range atmospheric deposition and the mass of pollutants that leaves the basin with the river flow, data for which are often readily available.
 Thus, after accounting for trans-boundary fluxes, the economic "space" where the sources of pollution reside corresponds precisely to the environmental "space" over which the pollutants are discharged and accumulated.
 Such overlapping of spatial domains greatly facilitates the calibration of economic and environmental data.